Part of our Culinary Herbs Series

 - Prefers cool to warm temperatures and will need some shade during the hot weather.

-- Plant should be replaced every 4-5 years.
+- The plant should be replaced every 4-5 years.

 - Remove flower spikes before they have a chance to flower.